anaahgarcia/RHGI/README.md

-# CRM da área de RH - GI - Backend
+# RHGI-Backend
-Este repositório contém o backend do CRM da área de Recursos Humanos do Grupo Invictus, desenvolvido com foco em automação, organização e escalabilidade dos processos internos de RH.
+This repository contains the backend of the HR CRM System for Grupo Invictus, developed to support and scale internal human resources operations.

-🔍 Sobre o Projeto
+🔍 Project Overview
-O RHGI (Recursos Humanos Grupo Invictus) é um sistema interno criado para facilitar a gestão de recrutamento, onboarding, e acompanhamento de performance dos colaboradores.
-O objetivo é modernizar a operação de RH através de um sistema centralizado, flexível e adaptado às necessidades da empresa.
+RHGI (Recursos Humanos Grupo Invictus) is an internal CRM platform designed to streamline recruitment, onboarding, and employee performance management.
+The project aims to modernize HR processes through a centralized and flexible system tailored to the organization’s operational needs.

-⚙️ Funcionalidades
+⚙️ Key Features
-Registro e gerenciamento de candidatos
+Candidate registration and tracking

-Pipeline de recrutamento com status customizáveis
+Recruitment pipeline with customizable stages

-Integração com sistemas externos via API
+API integration with third-party systems

-Autenticação e autorização de usuários
+Secure user authentication and role-based authorization

-Controle de permissões por perfil de acesso
+Permission control by user roles

-Logs de atividade para auditoria interna
+Activity logging for internal audit purposes

-🛠️ Tecnologias Utilizadas
+🛠️ Tech Stack
-Node.js – API RESTful robusta e escalável
+Node.js – Scalable RESTful API

-Express.js – Framework minimalista para rotas e middlewares
+Express.js – Lightweight web framework for routing and middleware

-MongoDB / PostgreSQL (dependendo do ambiente) – Armazenamento de dados estruturados
+MongoDB / PostgreSQL (depending on the environment) – Structured data storage

-JWT – Autenticação baseada em token
+JWT – Token-based authentication

-Git – Controle de versão
+Git – Version control

-Docker (opcional) – Containerização do ambiente de desenvolvimento
+Docker (optional) – Containerized development environment

-🚧 Status
+🚧 Project Status
-O projeto está em desenvolvimento ativo e sendo validado junto à equipe de RH e stakeholders da empresa.
+The system is under active development and currently being validated with the HR team and company stakeholders.

-👩‍💻 Desenvolvido por
+👩‍💻 Developed by
 Ana Carolina Garcia